Training Module

 Key outcomes

-Identify core components, interfaces, and supporting technical controls in AI-enabled services
+Identify core components, interfaces, and supporting technical controls in AI-enabled services and agentic workflows

 Additional capabilities

-Recognise common AI system types and architectural patterns
+Recognise common AI system types, agent patterns, and architectural structures

-Identify typical deployment and integration patterns
+Identify typical deployment, integration, and orchestration patterns

-Formulate structured technical questions about AI components
+Formulate structured technical questions about AI components, tools, and agent flows

 Learning materials